Back to Blog

 Describing the time before his acquisition, Musk pointed out the presence of "one person with an accelerator and nine with a set of brakes" to illustrate the imbalance in productivity and effectiveness among Twitter teams.
 Following news of the layoffs, Musk emphasized the need for employees to work long hours at high intensity, enforcing a demanding work environment.
 Many pushed back.

 However, despite the backlash, Musk pushed forward, claiming that the layoffs were necessary to save the company from financial ruin.
+Fast forward to 2024, and Musk promises to bring this same draconian cuts to government bureaucracy.

 Effect of the Twitter Layoffs